How Cryptocurrency is Stolen and Whether a User Can Recover it Independently

 Popular Cryptocurrency Theft Methods

-• Social Engineering: This method involves manipulating users to obtain confidential information or perform unauthorized actions.
-Scammers often impersonate official representatives of exchanges, wallet developers, or other trusted entities to trick users into revealing their keys (seed phrases, private keys) or executing a transaction to the scammer's address.
+- Social Engineering: This method involves manipulating users to obtain confidential information.
+Scammers often impersonate official representatives to trick users into revealing seed phrases or private keys.

-• Drainers: This is malicious code embedded in a phishing site that doesn't just steal a password but automatically initiates a transaction, requesting permission for full access to assets (e.g., tokens and NFTs).
-Once the user signs the transaction, the wallet is completely "drained" in seconds.
+- Drainers: Malicious code that automatically initiates a transaction, requesting permission for full access to assets.
+Once signed, the wallet is “drained” in seconds.

 How to Protect Your Cryptocurrency?